trethore/RECAP/README.md

 ## Options

-*   `--content [ext1 ext2 ...]`: Includes the content of files with the specified extensions (e.g., `.c`, `.h`, `.py`).
+*   `--content [ext1 ext2 ...]`: Includes the content of files with the specified extensions (e.g., `c`, `h`, `py`).
 If no extensions are provided, it includes content only for files explicitly defined in its internal exception list (like `Dockerfile`).
 Files without extensions are generally excluded unless they are in the exception list.
 *   `--addf <dir1> [dir2 ...]`: Specifies directories or files to include in the traversal.
 Default is the current directory (`.`).
 *   `--rmf <dir1> [dir2 ...]`: Specifies directories or files to exclude from the traversal.
 *   `--git`: Automatically excludes files and directories listed in the `.gitignore` file found in the current directory.
 These exclusions are added to any specified via `--rmf`.